phillipadsmith/2014.phillipadsmith.com/_drafts/2015-04-15-jim-jenning-canadian-s-should-be-scared-shitless-about-the-media-ecosystem.md

 img_opt: cover
 ---

 Whether you believe it's one of the most exciting times to work in journalism, or one of the scariest times, one thing is clear: the conceptual divide between new media and traditional media has only grown wider.
+That gap -- and many others -- were on plain site TK at the Board of Change's recent panel on [The Role of the Media in a Sustainable World](TK).
 {: .lead}